Page Contents

 What is a Probate Attorney?

-A Probate attorney is often also referred to as probate estate attorney, estate attorney, estate lawyer, and a combination of other terms that all mean the same thing.
+A Probate attorney is often also referred to as a probate estate attorney, estate attorney, estate lawyer, and a combination of other terms that all mean the same thing.
 It is the person licensed to practice law in the state in which they practice.

 In the State of California, a licensed attorney can practice probate.
 The attorneys we recommend specialize in probate and trusts.
-They are not generalists, they are specialists and that is all they do.
+They are not generalists; they are specialists, and that is all they do.
 Their continuing education keeps them current on the laws.
-They are highly qualified and skilled probate attorneys who advise the executors and administrators, also known as the personal representatives on the probate process.
+They are highly qualified and skilled probate attorneys who advise the executors and administrators, also known as the personal representatives, on the probate process.

 - Securing estate assets